What drives someone to fund a 10,000-year clock buried inside a Texas mountain?

 "The advantage of compromise as a resolution mechanism is that it's low energy, but it doesn't lead to truth."

-He'd rather have the right answer through conflict than the wrong answer through false peace.
+He'd rather find the right answer through conflict than accept the wrong answer through false peace.

 The Psychology Behind His Daily Rituals